Sidebar navigation

 There are two types of report you can submit to get the support you need:

-• An informal report requesting contact from an advisor – Staff at the University will be able to act on your report and respond to you in person to give support, advice and guidance.
-This is not a formal complaint but staff will support you to decide what further support and action will meet your needs and what you want your next steps to be.
-They will help you make a formal report and continue to support you through the formal processes if that is what you choose – you will not be put under any pressure to choose a particular course of action.
+- An informal report requesting contact from an advisor – Staff at the University will be able to act on your report and respond to you in person to give support, advice and guidance.
+This is not a formal complaint but staff will support you to decide what you want your next steps to be.
+They will help you make a formal report and continue to support you through the processes if that is what you choose – you will not be put under any pressure to choose a particular course of action.

-Your personal tutor is always available if you need guidance and support.
-This includes personal support, so reach out to them if you've experienced sexual assault or are experiencing sexual violence or harassment.
+Your faculty will have a Student Engagement Officer you can speak to if you need guidance and support.
+This includes personal support, so speak to them if you've experienced sexual assault or are experiencing sexual violence or harassment.
 They will help direct you to support services that can give you the support you need.

 The Student Wellbeing Service offers free, confidential help.
 You can book a 1-to-1 appointment with a member of their team to talk about what you're going through.
 And you can get advice on how to deal with it and whether to report it.